NabilNoaman/UniWebView/README.md

 #### I can not input text in some Android device, what happened?

+Unity 4.3 changed quite a lot in the Android Player, it broke the key press handle logic and I am working on it now.
+An update will be released as soon as this issue solved.
+If you are using versions before Unity 4.3, there should be no problem to input on Android.
 Please check if you set AndroidManifest.xml correctly.
 UniWebView need to start from a activity subclassed from UnityPlayerActivity and run as the main activity to slove a Unity issue which cause to input response.
 Follow the `Merge AndroidManifest.xml` section to config it properly.
 If you can not get it works, feel free to contact me.

 #### Can I load local html files by using UniWebView?